Keyboard shortcuts

 use liboci_cli::{...}

-Using Vagrant to run Youki on non-Linux Platform
+Using Vagrant to run youki on non-Linux Platform

-As explained before, Youki only support Linux, and to build/use it on non-Linux Platforms, you will need to use some kind of virtualization.
+As explained before, youki only support Linux, and to build/use it on non-Linux Platforms, you will need to use some kind of virtualization.
 The repo provides a Vagrantfile to do the required VM setup using Vagrant, which can be installed from here.

-Once installed and setup, you can run vagrant commands in the cloned directory to run Youki inside the VM created by vagrant :
+Once installed and setup, you can run vagrant commands in the cloned directory to run youki inside the VM created by vagrant :

 # in the youki directory